freedomofpress/securedrop-docs/docs/admin/maintenance/ossec_alerts.rst

 These values must be set in the
 :ref:`configuration playbook<configure_securedrop>` by running the
-``securedrop-admin sdconfig`` command, which will prompt for each of the items listed above.
+``./securedrop-admin sdconfig`` command, which will prompt for each of the items listed above.
+Please note, this command updates the configuration, but does not apply it to the servers.
+Any time you make changes to the configuration it is necessary to deploy them with the ``./securedrop-admin install`` command.

 If you don't know what value to enter for one of these, please ask your organization's email admin for the full configuration before